dvdsmpsn/Extensions/README.md

 The following scripts are designed to be run from any Linux host:

 JC_CSVUserImport.sh - a bash script that imports JumpCloud system user accounts from a CSV file.
-It accepts a file containing either login and email, or just email (in which case the login will be taken from the email user name).
+It accepts a file containing username, password, email, firstname and lastname.

 JC_CommandTriggerExample.sh - an example script that shows how to call a JumpCloud Command via a webhook